MZASU/Pandas/README.md

 # Pandas

+## Presentation

+This repo as for goal contain the implementation of multiple type of neural networks.
+I intend to write it myself but i'm still open to comments, however if you want to make major changes I recommend forking the repo for yourself.
+Reminder that you can do absolutly whatever you like with this code.

 ## V1

 First pull on the master branch, a basic FNN work.
 Really nothing fancy just reads the image all layer are basic (no convolution or w/e).